SridharaDasu/UprootPyPlot/README.md

 python plot_dimuon_mass.py e+e-ZH.root
 ```

-![plot](dimuon-invariant-mass.png)
+The first command sets your directory.

+The second command activates the virtual environment, which provides access to the Python libraries needed.
+You need to run those commands in a new shell when you open it.

 The plot should show the invariant mass of dimuons in the data file, clearly showing the Z-mass peak if you use the e+e-ZH.root file.
 If you pick a file with different type of events, your plot may not show the Z peak.

-Activity:
+Here is how my plot looks like:

+![plot](dimuon-invariant-mass.png)

+Proposed Activities:

-1) Create di-electron invariant mass plot - does it look similar to dimuon plot? is the rate of dimuon and dielectron production from the Z-bosons proceed at the same rate?
+1) Create di-electron invariant mass plot - does it look similar to dimuon plot?
+Does the dimuon and dielectron production from the Z-bosons proceed at the same rate?

 2) Create di-jet invariant mass - does this plot look similar to dimuon plot?
 If not, why is that?

 3) What about the Higgs bosons in the events?
-Perhaps, take the dielectron and dimuon events, and make di-jet invariant mass for those events.
+Perhaps, take the Z-events in the dielectron and dimuon modes only, and make di-jet invariant mass for those events.
+Does that work better?

 4) Determine rates of Z decays and H decays in the data sample provided and compare to the Standard Model expectation of the branching fractions.
 Discuss if there is a match with expectation or otherwise.

 Event content:

-In order to see what you can do, it is useful to know what the content of the event file is.
-In order to dump the content, use the following commands:
+In order to see what quantities you can access and analyze, the content of the event file can be dumped using the following command (when in the virtual environment):

 ```
-cd $UprootPyPlot
-source venv/bin/activate
 python print_event_content.py e+e-ZH.root
 ```